rinaldilucas/mean-task-manager/README.md

 I built this project to make a cool template for those who wants to learn the MEAN stack.
 If this repository helped you, don't hesitate to leave a star!<br><br>It has really cool features like:

+Built with using yarn, with

+### Backend

 - Node.js API written with TypeScript
-- Built with yarn as package manager
+- Search, ordering and pagination integrate with frontend to shorten response sizes
+- JWT implementation with refresh token using Redis and cookies on strict mode
+- Blacklist of access/refresh token
+- Password encryption using bcrypt with salt rounds
+- Authentication with brute force prevention using ExpressBrute
+- Error handling to maintain error readability
+- Backend (API) validation on controllers and routes using express-validator, which improves error readability using third-party software such as Insomnia and Postman
+- Database and model validation using mongoose
+- API documentation using Swagger
+- ESlint rules focused on backend
+- Multiple scripts to facilitate development, builds and deployment

+### Frontend

 - Multilingual features implemented in both the client-side and API responses
 - Examples of autocomplete, mat-chips, calendar, dialogs, bottomsheet and more
 - Routed bottom sheet example implemented using only one component
-- Virtual scrolling feature implemented on tables
+- Virtual scrolling with pagination, ordering and search integrated with api to shorten response sizes
 - Charts using chart.js library
 - Angular routing animations using dynamic params
-- Search and ordering features via the database to minimize request size
-- AJAX requests used for pagination and search
-- JWT implementation with refresh token using Redis and cookies on strict mode
-- Blacklist of access/refresh token
 - Authentication and role guard
+- Deactivate guard to prevent the user of discarding changes
 - Multiple examples of synchronous custom validators
+- Multiple handlers to ease the use of dialogs, bottomsheets, snackbars and more
 - Custom async validator to check already registered user
-- Register with strong password validator
-- Password encryption using bcrypt with salt rounds
-- Authentication with brute force prevention using ExpressBrute
+- Registering using password techniques
-- Example using resolver guard to retrieve data
+- Example using functional resolvers
 - Interceptor modules added to verify bearer token, errors, and headers language
-- Error handlers implemented throughout the project to improve readability and correctly throw HTTP errors and messages when necessary, making it easier to plug-in frontend, backend or database individually
 - Front-end validation on requests and inputs
-- Backend (API) validation on controllers and routes using express-validator, which improves error readability using third-party software such as Insomnia and Postman
-- Database and model validation using mongoose
-- API documentation using Swagger
 - Handler of promises and errors using destructuring
 - Improved http security using HttpParams
 - Unsubscriber component with subsink to facilitate the maneuvering of unsubscribes
-- Shared CRUD service, allowing services to inherit its operations
+- CRUD operations built using POO paradigms, allowing services to inherit its operations
-- Custom pipes to convert date to selected language
+- Example of custom pipes to convert date to selected language
-- Custom directive to prevent form autofill
+- Example of custom directive to prevent form autofill
 - Dark mode using browser cookies
 - SCSS algorithm which uses rem unit to maintain aspect ratio
 - Stylesheets written using BEM methodology
 - Custom SCSS structure to improve reusability
 - Material components are overwritten to support rem unit and improve mobile/table compatibility coding less
 - Improved readability on media queries using include-media library
-- Helper query interface to maneuver http responses
-- Custom ESLint rules implemented which work both on the client-side and API
-- Keyboard accessibility, ARIA and accessible HTML ESLint rules
+- ESlint rules focused on frontend, like keyboard accessibility, ARIA and accessible HTML
+- Input validators with multilingual features added
 - Implementation of sass-lint which guarantees the order of css properties, maintaining the writing pattern and avoiding unnecessary code revisions
 - Prettier rules implemented to improve code readability
-- Input validators with multilingual features added
+- Multiple scripts to facilitate development, builds and deployment
+- Custom folder structure organized by responsibility

 <p align="right">(<a href="#top">back to top</a>)</p>